 Getting Started with Email Deliverability

 Before sending your carefully-crafted email campaigns, it's important to first learn a few basic ideas and rules of email marketing to ensure your campaigns are succesful.
-To achieve good open and click-rates, and to avoid your emails from landing in the spam folder, you must first earn your subscribers' trust.
+To achieve good open and click-rates, and to avoid your emails from landing in the spam folder, you must first earn your contacts' trust.

 Before an email gets delivered, it is first validated to ensure it's coming from a safe origin.
 With phishing attacks happening every day all over internet, it's important to prove how safe and secure you are.
 That leads us to an important question.
 How to prove your emails are from a safe origin?

 Any email you send has to first be authenticated.
 Based on the status of authentication, emails get classified and then delivered to the inbox (if authenticated properly), quarantined, or sent to the spam folder.

 • SPF (Sender Policy Framework) - to authorize the sending source,

 • DKIM (DomainKeys Identified Mail) - attaches Domain Key to encrypt the message and is inclusive of SPF